 - Do you support any nonprofits, charities or churches that should receive a part of your death benefit?

-Next we will analyze different possible scenarios in a life insurance without a beneficiary to learn what truly happens.
+Next, we will analyze different possible scenarios in life insurance without a beneficiary to learn what truly happens.

 - In this case, the death benefit will be paid to the contingent beneficiary.